chathurangawijesinghe/single-spa-angular-test/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## How to setup
+npx create-nx-workspace@latest - create nx workspace (input your project name also select angular template) nx g @nrwl/angular:app - create angular app (create 3 apps ex-> app1, app2, navbar) ng add single-spa-angular - execute this command for every app by setting default project in angular.json configure routing module to every app as in sample project, also add the primary-nav component in navbar project configure ports for your apps and setup root-html-file run your apps according to package.json and start the root project